HetB180906/AutoJudge_problem_difficulty_predictor/README.md

-AutoJudge -- A model for predicting score and difficulty forCompetitive Programming problems.
+AutoJudge -- A model for predicting score and difficulty for Competitive Programming problems.

 Predicts:
 Problem Class ---> easy, medium, hard